-We worked with Compartamos to identify an area of Mexico that they planned to enter but had not yet done so.
-They selected the north-central part of the State of Sonora: Nogales, Caborca and Agua Prieta and surrounding towns.
+We worked with Compartamos to identify an area of Mexico that it planned to enter but had not yet done so.
+The bank selected the north-central part of the State of Sonora: Nogales, Caborca and Agua Prieta and surrounding towns.
 The study area borders Arizona to the north, and its largest city, Nogales (which is on the border), has about 200,000 people.
-The area contains both urban, peri-urban, and rural settlements.
+The area contains urban, peri-urban, and rural settlements.
 The study began in 2009, and concluded in 2012.

 To understand the market landscape, we examine data from our endline survey.
-Respondents in the control group report having the majority of their loans (66% of all loan funds) from a bank or financial institution.
+Respondents in the control group report having the majority of their loans (66% of all loan funds) from a bank or financial institution, including other microlenders.
 The average size of all loans is 8,351 pesos, or roughly \$696.
-The most popular banks are Bancoppel (12.1%, 5,001 pesos), Banco Azteca (9.3%, 6,776 pesos) and Financiera Independencia (5.4%, 4,918).
-Compartamos is the fourth most popular lender (4.3%, 5,685)13.
-Moneylenders (0.7%, 4,468) and pawnshops (0.4%, 2,065) make up a small fraction of the market.
-Besides financial institutions, the other two prevalent sources are the government (8.4% of all loan funds, average size of 44,723 pesos) and merchandise not paid at the moment of purchase (11.7%, 5,331 pesos).
+The most prevalent lenders are all considered close competitors of Compartamos: Bancoppel (12.1%, 5,001 pesos), Banco Azteca (9.3%, 6,776 pesos) and Financiera Independencia (5.4%, 4,918 pesos).
+Moneylenders (0.7%, 4,468 pesos) and pawnshops (0.4%, 2,065pesos) make up a small fraction of the market.
+Besides financial institutions, the other two prevalent sources are the government (8.4% of all loan funds, average size of 44,723 pesos) and trade credit (11.7%, 5,331 pesos).